 It’s OK to degrade women.

 1. Sexism.
-Just this week, Senate republicans voted against the equal pay for equal work act.
+Republicans have consistently voted against the equal pay for equal work act.
 Republicans have repeatedly stood against the Violence Against Women Act.
 They consistently pass legislation that attempts to take away a women’s right to determine what happens to her own body.
 They blame single mothers for the ills of society, almost as often as they blame gays, liberals, atheists and the devil.

 What republicans role model is nothing more than arrogance and egotism.
 They attempt to disguise these character flaws behind terms like ‘traditional family values.’
 They teach boys to disrespect their mothers, sisters and female classmates.
 They teach girls that it is their duty to allow others to disrespect them.
 They teach young men that they aren’t required to control themselves sexually.
 They teach young women that if boys look at or touch them in a way they don’t like, it must be their own fault.